 Will Mizan Therapy improve fertility?

 I have worked with many women who have been unable to conceive but do so successfully following treatment.
 Others have gone on to become pregnant following IVF where they hadn’t before.
 Obviously there is no guarantee that you will become pregnant following Mizan, but the medical professionals are also unable to offer guarantees.
 I can, however, with 99% certainty guarantee that you will feel better after Mizan, wherever you are on your fertility journey.

 During sessions you will receive massage, diet and lifestyle recommendations and often herbal remedies, all of which together help to enhance fertility.

 Men can also benefit from treatments – it has been found to increase the quantity and quality of sperm.

 I no longer have a womb; will Mizan Therapy still be helpful to me?

 All surgery leaves scars – either physical scar tissue or emotional scars.
-By improving the circulation around the pelvis and lower abdomen, scar tissue can be prevented from forming, or broken down.
+By improving the circulation around the pelvis and lower abdomen, scar tissue can be prevented from forming, or existing scar tissue broken down.

-Your womb may longer be physically with you, but her spirit lives on, and MAT can help you to rebuild your connection with your wombspace and increase your sense of health and well-being.
+Your womb may longer be physically with you, but her spirit lives on, and Mizan can help you to rebuild your connection with your wombspace and increase your sense of health and well-being.